Hardening CPM servers in a domain

 If PasswordManagerUser and ScannerUser were renamed, add the renamed users.

-To ensure that unauthorized users do not gain access to the CPM server, make sure that this setting is only allowed for PasswordManagerUser and PluginManagerUser and for maintenance users who are required to log on remotely to the CPM server.
+To ensure that unauthorized users do not gain access to the CPM server, make sure that this setting is only allowed for PasswordManagerUser and ScannerUser and any other service account that is unique and necessary to your environment.

 Make sure all servers are located under a dedicated OU, so the GPO will not affect any other server.